majduk/nagios-plugins/README.md

-# Nagios plugins

-The repository contains usefull Nagios NRPE plugins.
+The repository contains useful Nagios NRPE plugins and some configuration examples balow.

-# NRPE config example

-Below you can find some NRPE config examples:

 ### Basic server monitoring
 ```